toddaustin07/onlinestatusmon/README.md

 http://192.168.1.n:ppppp/proxy/get?url=
 ```
 ##### SmartThings DeviceIDs (#1-19)
-Here you need to provide the SmartThings device IDs for each the devices you want to monitor.
-The device ID can be obtained in a few ways:
+Here you need to provide the SmartThings device IDs for each of the devices you want to monitor.
+Device IDs can be obtained in a few ways:
 * Option 1: Use a web browser, curl or Postman
   * Depending on what you use, the request may require a way to include an authorization header with your SmartThings Token
   * A browser can be the easiest, but it is **highly** recommended to have a JSON formatter browser extension for easier reading of the response data.